CypherPoet/CypherPoetMathUtils/README.md

 # CypherPoetMathUtils

-A description of this package.
+_A collection of utilities for mathematical gumption_.